 3.11.3.4.
 The deviation of the luminance ΔL shall not exceed ± 20 per cent.”

-Annex 2, Communication Sheet, Item 9; amend to read:

-“9.
-Concise description:

-Category of LED light source:

-Rated voltage:

-Colour(s) of the light emitted: White/amber/red 2

-Thermal grade”

-10. Position of the approval mark: ”

 Annex 4,

 Introductory part, amend to read:

 “LED light sources of all categories with integrated heatsink shall be measured at ambient temperature of (23 ± 2) °C in still air.
 For these measurements, the minimum free air space as defined in the data sheets shall be maintained.